 Homemade bone broth is ah-mazing.
-If you live in Chicago, you probably saw that it was all the rage over the winter.
+If you live in Northwest Arkansas, you probably saw that it was all the rage over the winter.
 I made a batch in November and should have posted it then, but better late than never!
 Bone broth is great for a myriad of issues.
 Remember when Chicken Soup was the magic cure for whatever ails you?
 Well, in my opinion it still is.

 Bone broth is simple but it is also incredibly nourishing and nutrient rich.
 I recommend it to those people who experience chronic low energy and fatigue.
 I also think it should be a staple for women (and men) who are trying to get pregnant.
 And because it is so gentle on the digestive system I recommend it for people who get sick a lot (low immunity) and patients going through chemo.